-Florida growth rates are beginning to return to more typical levels.
+Florida growth rates are generally returning to more typical levels and continue to show progress.
 However, the drags are more persistent than past events, and it will take a few more years to climb completely out of the hole left by the recession.
 In the various forecasts, normalcy has been largely achieved by FY 2016-17.
 Overall...

 - The recovery in the national economy is well underway.
-While most areas of commercial and consumer credit have strengthened - residential credit still remains somewhat sluggish and difficult for consumers to access. - The subsequent turnaround in Florida housing will be led by: - Low home prices that attract buyers and clear the inventory. - Long-run sustainable demand caused by continued population growth and household formation that has been pent-up.

-Florida's unique demographics and the aging of the baby-boom generation (2011 marked the first wave of boomers hitting retirement).
+While most areas of commercial and consumer credit have strengthened - residential credit still remains somewhat sluggish and difficult for consumers to access. - The subsequent turnaround in Florida housing will be led by: - Low home prices that attract buyers and clear the inventory. - Long-run sustainable demand caused by continued population growth and household formation that has been pent-up. - Florida's unique demographics and the aging of the baby-boom generation (2011 marked the first wave of boomers hitting retirement).